Soopro/peon/README.md

 cwd: Root dir of file path.

-pattern: Replacement pattern, peon will replace those string intro md5 code.

-[optional]

-find:  Specify the exact scope of a pattern.
-Peon will find those string and  replace pattern with that string.
+find: Peon will find those string and replace `<rev>` with that string.